 Miscarriage of Justice: In Christie's own theatrical adaptation and many of the following adaptations, the murderer's plan unintentionally involves this, as two of the nine characters he believes are guilty are actually innocent.
 Fortunately they both survive, averting the trope.

 Revised Ending: When Agatha Christie adapted her own novel for the stage, she felt that the ending wasn't dramatically satisfying for the stage, so she altered it so the novel's most sympathetic characters were innocent, survived, and fell in love.
 The 1945 film altered this ending yet again, introducing Charles Morley, who came to the island impersonating his friend Lombard, in order to find out why Lombard killed himself after receiving U.N.
 Owen's letter.
 These two variations on the happy ending were used for nearly all the adaptations.
 This was surprisingly averted in both the Russian move version and Kevin Elyot's 2005 stage adaptation, both of which kept the novel's original ending.

 Ship Tease: The film adaptations, especially the 1965 one, crank up the UST between Lombard and Vera into a full-fledged relationship.

 Slap-Slap-Kiss: Vera and Lombard (or Morley, depending on the adaptation.)

-Spared by the Adaptation: Vera in the play and the English language films; Lombard in the play and the 1989 films (the adaptations featuring Charles Morley had Lombard commit suicide before the story began.)
+Spared by the Adaptation: Vera in the play and the English language films; Lombard in the play and the 1965 and 1989 films (the adaptations featuring Charles Morley had Lombard commit suicide before the story began.)